- Apply for a subsidy to hire a STEP student

 Important dates for applying for funding and hiring a STEP student

-- Early December 2018: We will email you to let you know whether or not your application was approved.
+- Early December 2019: We will email you to let you know if your application was approved.

 Apply for a Summer Career Placement subsidy to hire a student or youth

 The Yukon Summer Career Placement program helps Yukon businesses pay wages for summer job so students and youth can get career-related job experience.

 You can apply for a subsidy as a:

 You must have operated at least 1 year in Yukon before applying to the program.